sidhant007/sidhant007.github.io/_posts/2025-02-02-1-Way-Hashing-Applications-in-DeFi.md

 A bitcoin transaction (simplified) consists of:
  - Parent transaction ID: ID of the transaction whose money is being spent
  - Amount: Amount of BTC being transferred
- - ScriptSig: Unlocking script attached to the input
+ - ScriptSig: Unlocking script attached to the parent transaction
- - ScriptPK: Locking script attached to the output
+ - ScriptPK: Locking script attached to the current transaction
  - Mining fees: Fees paid to miners for including this transaction in the blockchain

 where a transaction is considered valid[^2] iff the program **ScriptSig \| ScriptPK** evaluates to true and there is no double-spend (i.e. the same parent transaction is not being spent by two transactions) [^3]